mozilla/standards-positions/DEVELOP.md

 ## GitHub Actions / Publishing

-Publishing happens automatically when pushing to `main` or when changing labels in GitHub.

-The latter runs the `labels-change.yml` workflow directly and then the `schedule-labels-change.yml` workflow periodically checks the history of workflow jobs to determine if labels have changed, and if so pushes an empty commit to the `trigger-build` branch, which causes the `build-and-deploy.yml` workflow to run.

-The GitHub Actions need a deploy key (Settings, Deploy keys), stored as an environment secret named SSH_PRIVATE_KEY (Settings, Secrets and variables, Actions).
+Publishing happens automatically when pushing to `main` as well as every 6 hours (to reflect any changes to labels in GitHub) with the `build-and-deploy.yml` workflow.
+It can also be triggered manually from the Actions page.
+This workflow needs a deploy key (Settings, Deploy keys), and the private key stored as an environment secret named SSH_PRIVATE_KEY (Settings, Secrets and variables, Actions).